tejasbg19/VSD-squadron-mini-internship/Task_1.md

 <br>

-As we can see, we are facing an error while `make`, & this is due to mismatched-floating point.
-And it seems We need to rebuild our tool-chain from stracth 🥲🥲😓😭😭😭😭😭, let us clean `built` directory once using `$ make clean` & try to configure once again using the code mentioned above bash block as shown below.
+As we can see, we are facing an error while **`make`**, & this is due to mismatched-floating point.
+And it seems We need to rebuild our tool-chain from stracth 🥲🥲😓😭😭😭😭😭, let us clean `built` directory once using **`$ make clean`** & try to configure once again using the code mentioned in the above bash block as shown below.
 <br>

 ![tejas-bg-vsd-internship  Running  - Oracle VM VirtualBox 4_21_2024 11_58_01 PM](https://github.com/tejasbg19/VSD-squadron-mini-internship/assets/163899793/11405a04-967f-4342-a75d-eaedb5b01d04)